 Chemical resistance: excellent durability with respect to alcohol, acid and alkali

 Because of its stable C-C bonds, TPX™ has better chemical resistance than polycarbonate and acrylic polymer.
 TPX™ shows excellent chemical resistance, particularly against acids, alkalis and alcohol.

 For this reason, TPX™ is used in a range of applications that require chemical resistance, such as cosmetic container caps and tubes, experimental apparatus and analytical cells.

-TPX™ has very low water absorbance, and therefore the dimensions of a TPX product are hardly affected by water absorbance.
-Furthermore, since TPX™ does not hydrolyze in boiling water, it can be used for experimental apparatus and animal cages that require steam sterilization.
+TPX™ shows a very low water absorbance and therefore the dimension of a TPX product is hardly affected by water absorbance.
+Furthermore, since TPX™ does not hydrolyze in boiling water, it can be used for experimental apparatus and animal cages which require the steam sterilization.

 Low dielectric property: Ε = 2.1, tanδ = 0.0008 (@ 10GHz)

 Since TPX™ has a non-polar structure; its dielectric property is almost same as fluorine polymers.
 It should be noted that dielectric property of TPX™ is hardly affected by frequency and TPX™ can be injection-molded unlike PTFE.
 TPX™ can be injection-molded unlike PTFE.
 TPX™ shows stable dielectric property in the wide range of frequency.

 Food hygiene: comply with Ministry of Health and Welfare No. 20, positive list, FDA standards and the EC Directive